R has little support for physical measurement units. The exception is

 formed by time differences: time differences objects of class

-attribute that can be
+difftime have a units attribute that can be

 modified: